Study of Magnetic Field and Turbulence in the TeV halo around Monogem Pulsar: 3D magnetic field from turbulence analysis

-Consequently, we determined that the region possesses a characteristic correlation length of approximately $3\ {\rm pc}$ for the local MHD turbulence, based on the synchrotron map.
-Furthermore, we can employ this 2D correlation length, $\tt R \sim 3\ {\rm pc}$, to conduct a turbulence anisotropy analysis known as the `Y-parameter' ~\citep{Malik2023}.
+Consequently, we determined that the region possesses a characteristic observed correlation length of approximately $3\ {\rm pc}$ for the MHD turbulence, based on the synchrotron map.
+The correlation length, $l_{s} \sim 3 \pm0.6\ {\rm pc}$, serves as the upper bound to conduct the turbulence anisotropy analysis as described in \S\ref{Y_ana}.